opnsense/tools/README.md

 About other scripts and tweaks
 ==============================

+Device-specific settings can be found and added in the device/ directory.
+Of special interest are hooks into the build process for required non-default settings for image builds.
+The .conf files are shell scrips that can define hooks in the form of e.g.:

+    serial_hook()
+    {
+        touch ${STAGEDIR}/my_custom_file
+    }

+These hooks are available for all image types, namely iso, nano, serial, and vga.
+Device-specific hooks are loaded after config-specific hooks and both of them can coexist in a given build.

 Before building images, you can run the regression tests to check the integrity of your core.git modifications plus